-Weight of the Call: In Focus Discussion
+Weight of the Call: IN FOCUS discussion

-ABC4 News on the CW 30 found during an In Focus discussion the impacts of the Weight of the Call.
+ABC4 News on the CW30 found the impacts of the Weight of the Call during an IN FOCUS discussion .

 Murray Fire Battalion Chief Jordon Petersen says, “Peer support programs have been an incredible program to help us deal with what we deal with in the regular calls of duty.”

-“Alot of what we do now is we teach firefighters and first responders that this is normal.
-What you’re experiening is normal,” he says.
+“A lot of what we do now is we teach firefighters and first responders that this is normal.
+What you’re experiencing is normal,” he says.

-The Battalion Cheif says his peers are more apt to reach out to one another rather than a therapist or specialist outside of a first responder organization.
+The Battalion Chief says his peers are more apt to reach out to one another rather than a therapist or specialist outside of a first responder organization.

-Allowing peer support specialist to get the help a first responder truely needs.
+Allowing peer support specialist to get the help a first responder truly needs.

 Matthew McFarland with Unified Fire Authority tells us, “There is a kind of a checks and balance where [peer support specialist] internally check in on one another.
 They watch each others case loads so to speak, and they make sure they are talking among themselves and taking their own medicine.”